Juraj Jánošík

 Juraj Jánošík (first name also Juro or Jurko, /sk/; Hungarian: Jánosik György, baptised 25 January 1688, died 17 March 1713) was a Slovak highwayman.
 Jánošík has been the main character of many Slovak novels, poems, and films.
 According to the legend, he robbed nobles and gave the loot to the poor, a deed often attributed to the famous Robin Hood.
 The legend is known in neighboring Poland (under the name Jerzy Janoszik also Janosik, Janiczek or Janicek) and the Czech Republic as well as Slovakia.
 The actual robber had little to do with the modern legend, whose content partly reflects the ubiquitous folk myths of a hero taking from the rich and giving to the poor.
-However, the legend was also shaped in important ways by the activists and writers in the 19th century when Jánošík became the key highwayman character in stories that spread in the north counties of the Kingdom of Hungary (much in present-day Slovakia) and among the local Gorals inhabitants of the Podhale region north of the Tatras.
+However, the legend was also shaped in important ways by the activists and writers in the 19th century when Jánošík became the key highwayman character in stories that spread in the north counties of the Kingdom of Hungary (much in present-day Slovakia) and among the local Gorals inhabitants of the Podhale region north of the Tatra Mountains.

 The image of Jánošík as a symbol of resistance to oppression was reinforced when poems about him became part of the Slovak and Czech middle and high school literature curriculum, and then again with the numerous films that propagated his modern legend in the 20th century.
 During the anti-Nazi Slovak National Uprising, one of the partisan groups bore his name.
+A 7.5m metal statue of Jánošík, sculpted by Ján Kulich in 1988, stands on a hill overlooking the Vrátna Valley near his home town of Terchová.